XPIOKBA/blog/_posts/2018-06-25-Ames Housing Prices.md

 ```

 ### Initial scores
-Scoring with Root Mean Squared Error, as per the Kaggle competition.
+This project was originally done in the context of a Kaggle competition which used Root Mean Squared Error (RMSE) for scoring, so that is the metric I'm using here.

-The function 'RMSE_score' returns a 5x cross-validated RMSE for a given model.
+The function _RMSE_score_ returns a 5x cross-validated RMSE for a given model:

 ```python
 # creating a function to return 5x cross-validated RMSE